slightlynybbled/resume/source/experience.rst

 I have been able to lead a multi-disciplinary team of engineers through improvements to current products as well as future products within the data center cooling pumps value stream.

-* Implement data-driven design, analysis, and test
-* Project management activities to support design efforts
+* Implement data-driven design, analysis, and test to reduce risk in design efforts

+  * Implement Monte-Carlo based tolerance analysis
+  * Convert manufacturing yields into actionable results
+  * Develop feature-based validation plans
+  * Utilize experience gained in manufacturing and operations to create manufacturable designs

 * Define engineering deliverables and delivery dates
-* Mentor individuals within the group
+* Mentor individuals within the group of all disciplines
-* Establish common coding practices across the group (GitHub, release practices, code reviews, style guides)
+* Establish common coding practices across the group

-* Utilize experience gained in manufacturing and operations to create manufacturable designs
+  * Establish GitHub pull requests as the way to change code
+  * Establish standard release practices
+  * Implement code reviews
+  * Establish onboarding guides for software installations, style, workflows, etc.

+* Establish product roadmaps
 * Electrical, firmware, and mechanical design as needed

 Operations Engineering Manager